 Gordon was the first person who approached me in fall 2008 to discuss the possibility of painting a memorial piece honoring the men and women of the military.
 He talked much about Thomas Paine who wrote Common Sense.
 Published in 1776, Common Sense challenged the authority of the British government and the royal monarchy.
 The plain language that Paine used spoke to the common people of America and was the first work to openly ask for independence from Great Britain.
 Since my approach to these paintings is allegorical in nature, essentially storytelling, it is possible to have a 21st Century person/Gordon Gerling conversing with Thomas Paine who is doubling as a Lt.
 Colonel in the Continental Army.

 STUDIES FOR THE REVOLUTIONARY WAR FIGURE

-This is currently a 12″ X 16″ study which demonstrates how, when the images begin to get larger in size how the detail will become more vivid.
-These background images come from real places, in this case on the right side depicting a tree with an eagle’s nest which I watched all summer and still keep an eye on.
+This is a 12″ X 16″ study which demonstrated how, when the images began to get larger in size how the detail became more vivid.
+The background images come from real places, in this case on the right side depicting a tree with an eagle’s nest which I watched all summer and still keep an eye on.